 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 2.3 - EMS County Wide Ambulance Transportati on Contract Fire City Attorney Risk Management Finance City Manager Office 1.
 Lead partnership to improve Emergency Medical Service Delivery and increase revenue for city.
-FY23-FY25 \$150K MOU completed for cost-sharing consulting Services of AP Triton and WLE for Ambulance Subcontracting with Partner Cities (September 2023) Initial version of JEPA (Joint Exercise of Powers of Agreement for the Provision and Management of Emergency Ambulance Services) Completed and approved by 10/12 Member Agencies (November 2023 - January 2024) Completed Ambulance Subcontract RFP Actively in negotiations with Medic Ambulance Received confirmation that there is no conflict of interest with the Benicia Fire Chief and Suisun City Manager serving on the SCEMSC Board as it relates to this process Completed negotiations with Medic Ambulance as the Ambulance Subcontractor Signed TA with Medic Ambulance as Fairfield's Ambulance Subcontractor Next Steps Update / Revise JEPA if needed Prepare to submit proposal for SCEMSC's Ambulance Contract RFP Work on contract with AP Triton to support RFP effort
+FY23-FY25 \$150K Completed items.
+MOU completed for cost-sharing consulting Services of AP Triton and WLE for Ambulance Subcontracting with Partner Cities (September 2023) Initial version of JEPA (Joint Exercise of Powers of Agreement for the Provision and Management of Emergency Ambulance Services) Completed and approved by 10/12 Member Agencies (November 2023 - January 2024) Completed Ambulance Subcontract RFP Actively in negotiations with Medic Ambulance Received confirmation that there is no conflict of interest with the Benicia Fire Chief and Suisun City Manager serving on the SCEMSC Board as it relates to this process Completed negotiations with Medic Ambulance as the Ambulance Subcontractor Signed TA with Medic Ambulance as Fairfield's Ambulance Subcontractor Next Steps Update / Revise JEPA if needed Prepare to submit proposal for SCEMSC's Ambulance Contract RFP Work on contract with AP Triton to support RFP effort Execute extension to current PPP to maintain continuity while going through RFP process

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 2.4 - Weed Abatement Program Fire Police/Code Enforcement Public Works 1.
 Expand Fire Prevention weed abatement program.
-FY23-FY25 \$330K Currently developing our community wildfire protection plan (CWPP) and restructuring the program.
+FY23-FY25 \$330K Currently we are taking on oversight of the shepherd/abatement animals i.e. our fire sheep program.
+Currently developing our community wildfire protection plan (CWPP) and restructuring the program.
 Filled vacant Fire Inspector position and applied for CA Fire Foundation grant for \$25,000 to aid in specialty vegetation management.
 Q1 - received notification of award for \$15,000 CA Fire Foundation grant.
 The work was completed in early October and enabled us to do specialty abatement in the Rolling Hills area that we would not have otherwise been able to fund.
 Fire is working collaboratively with Public Works on updated abatement agreement with vendor and reviewing abatement responsibility areas for each department.
-QL 2.5 - Real Time Crime Center Police 1.
-Establish the Real Time Crime Center FY23-FY25 \$200k The Real Time Crime Center is in the process of being shifted to the main police department building.
-We have a volunteer and an intern assisting our Crime Analyst in establishing the program.
-Our most recent addition is IT Analyst who is integrating the camera system at Ford of Fairfield to dispatch as a test to see how we will merge other systems throughout the city.
-We are exploring systems to install and waiting on funds from the United States District Attorney's Office to finish up the project.
+Our Fire Marshal has taken over leading efforts with coordinating the abatement herds (sheep/goats) through our outside vendor